Here’s all the new stuff in Apple’s latest security document

 the dystopian future our current reality, your smart TV might spy on you or let someone else spy on you.
 Or your digital assistant might testify against you.
 Apple wants to avoid these scenarios with Apple TV and the rest of the HomeKit-enabled devices that make up its smart home offerings.

-Apple offered details about how HomeKit securely communicates with a user’s iPhone and the devices in his house while keeping his information private even from Apple in its last whitepaper, but there’s one new tidbit about how it secures Apple TVs.
+Apple offered details about how HomeKit securely communicates with a user’s iPhone and the devices in his house while keeping his information private, even from Apple, in its last whitepaper, but there’s one new tidbit about how it secures Apple TVs.
 Apple makes an effort to keep hackers away from your Apple TV by requiring two-factor authentication on iCloud accounts in order to provision the TVs:

 The process to provision Apple TV for use with HomeKit is performed automatically when the user signs in to iCloud.
 The iCloud account needs to have two-factor authentication enabled.
 Apple TV and the owner’s device exchange temporary Ed25519 public keys over iCloud.
-When the owner’s device and Apple TV are on the same local network, the temporary keys are used to secure a connection over the local network using Station-toStation protocol and per-session keys.
+When the owner’s device and Apple TV are on the same local network, the temporary keys are used to secure a connection over the local network using Station-to-Station protocol and per-session keys.
 This process uses authentication and encryption that is the same as that used between an iOS device and a HomeKit accessory.
 Over this secure local connection, the owner’s device transfers the user’s Ed25519 public-private key pairs to Apple TV.
 These keys are then used to secure the communication between Apple TV and the HomeKit accessories and also between Apple TV and other iOS devices that are part of the HomeKit home.

 Siri’s still clunky with third-party apps (but it’s for your own good)